hiveot/hub/docs/TD QnA.md

 6. Is there an implied or intended relationship between properties, events/actions, or should they be considered independent?
 > Use-case 1: send an event if one or more properties change.
-* option1: send an event with the property
+* option1: send an event with the property value
-* option2: is this where forms come in?
 > Use-case 2: send an event if an action has completed to notify other consumers.
-* Current solution: events and actions keys refer to the same aspect.
-When an action completes, an event with the same key notifies of this.
-However, this seems to imply that all actions need a corresponding event defined.
+* Current solution: events and actions keys refer to the same Thing state.
+When an action completes, an event with the same name as the action notifies of this.
+The definition of action and property affordances imply a corresponding event.

-7. How best to request reading the 'latest' value vs historical values of an event?
+7. How best to request reading the 'latest' value of an event?
-TODO: check if forms accounts for this.
+Can this be defined in a top level form in the TD as an expansion of 'readproperty'? or does this belong in the outbox/history services TD.

 8. How to define global constants?
 > Use-case: Various properties, events and actions use the same type of values.
 For example, unit names, on/off and state values, etc.